-Set in France in the reign of Edward VII, it introduces a detective who is a
+Set in France in the reign of Edward VII, it introduces a detective who is a cross

-second mystery set in the 1830s, Graven
+mystery set in the 1830s, Graven Images.

-Images.
 The other is a non-mystery historical by Kim Ostrom

 set at the court of Charles I of England.
 The title of that one is The Royal Menagerie and the point of